| Globe and Mail, March 26, 1999 (published in a slightly

 nation.
 No member nation of NATO has been attacked or threatened

+by Yugoslavia.
 Why is Canada, the famed peacemaker, involved in the illegal destruction

 of a founding member of the U.N. and our ally in both world wars?